-Mobile Computing Device Agreement SCHOOL DATE STUDENT NAME PRINTED · GRADE STUDEN IT ID I have reviewed the Student Device Accounderstand the conditions of the program. the fee schedule. • • STUDENT SIGNATURE: PARENT/LEGAL GUARDIAN NAME PRINTE D (AS NOTED IN INFINITE CA AMPUS): PARENT/LEGAL GUARDIAN SIGNATURE (A AS NOTED IN II NFINITE CAMP PUS): RELATION TO STUDENT (CIRCLE ONE): MOTHER FATHER LEGAL GUARDIAN Students whose parents do not sign this for By not signing this form, parents are agreeing to the issued student device for school an provide any technical support for non- HCSE g to provide a c d home use.
-I levice with sim ilar functionality PARTICIPATION IN CLUBS AND ORGANIZAT IONS: Please indicate below if you $\underline{\text{do NOT war}}$ organization found in Appendix A of this har nt to participa ate in a club or I do NOT give permission for my studen organization(s) during the 2022-2023 school te in the follo owing club(s) or
+Mobile Computing Device Agreement SCHOOL DATE STUDENT NAME PRINTED GRADE ID I have reviewed the Student Device Acceptable Use and Checkout Agreement and understand the conditions of the program.
+I also acknowledge and accept the terms of the fee schedule.
+STUDENT SIGNATURE: PARENT/LEGAL GUARDIAN NAME PRINTED (AS NOTED IN INFINITE CAMPUS): PARENT/LEGAL GUARDIAN SIGNATURE (AS NOTED IN INFINITE CAMPUS): RELATION TO STUDENT (CIRCLE ONE): MOTHER FATHER LEGAL GUARDIAN Students whose parents do not sign this form are opting out of receiving a HCSD device.
+By not signing this form, parents are agreeing to provide a device with similar functionality to the issued student device for school and home use.
+Please note that HCSD cannot provide any technical support for non- HCSD devices.
+PARTICIPATION IN CLUBS AND ORGANIZATIONS: Please indicate below if you do NOT want your student to participate in a club or organization found in Appendix A of this handbook.
+I do NOT give permission for my student to participate in the following club(s) or organization(s) during the 2022-2023 school year: PARENT/LEGAL GUARDIAN SIGNATURE DA TE